Scribe JSON:API Attribute Reference

 #[ResourceResponse(resourceType: 'users', status: 200, description: 'Get a user by ID')]

-Purpose: Describes the response for a related resource endpoint (e.g., /users/{id}/roles
+Purpose: Describes the response for a related resource endpoint (e.g., /users/{id}/roles) in JSON:API.

 Usage: